szn-app/donation-app/docs/project.md

 - `/kubernetes`: Kubernetes manifests for orchestration-specific configuration files.
   - following base + overlays Kustomize folder structure https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/#bases-and-overlays
 - `/script`
+  - naming convension for script function: <function>.<module>#<label>@<namespace>  These are used to filter functions such as those of specific module or namespace or label defined as hooks

 ### workspaces
 - root project can be opened to access entire project files